-Prerequisite: PLG 101, 200, and EN 101

-A study of the prose of the legal profession, including work with contracts, letters, memoranda of law, briefs, and court documents such as pleadings, discovery, and motions.
+Prerequisite: PLG 101, 200, and EN 101 or approval of the Director of Legal Studies A study of the prose of the legal profession, including work with contracts, letters, memoranda of law, briefs, and court documents such as pleadings, discovery, and motions.
 Note: Prerequisites may be waived ONLY with Director's written approval.